AanZee/Ionic2-seed/README.md

     * to make and cache API requests
     * to store data in phone's storage
     * to open a URL in a browser popup (uses InAppBrowser or SafariViewController)

+## Notes

+For push notifications to work some manual steps need to be completed:

+ * replace 'src/assets/google-services.json' and 'src/assets/GoogleService-Info.plist' with correct files
+ * Android:
+    * All files are copied automagically!
+ * iOS:
+    * After creating an iOS build folder:
+        * copy 'platforms/ios/GoogleService-Info.plist' into the root of the Xcode project (drag/drop).
+        * enable push notification is Xcode project